wix-incubator/mutable/README.md

 // the dude instance has not been changed since newRevision console.log(dude.$isDirty(newRevision)); // prints: false
 ```
-Integrating mutable into react components is up to the user.
+Integrating mutable into React components is up to the user.

 ### how to build and test locally from source
 Clone this project locally.